Open accessibility options

 Web Design Privacy Policy Summary

-📓 Data processed: Which data is processed depends largely on the services used.
-Typically, this includes IP address, technical data, language settings, browser version, screen resolution, and browser name.
-You can find more details in the respective web design tools used.
+📓 Data Processed: The data processed depends heavily on the services used.
+This typically includes IP address, technical data, language settings, browser version, screen resolution, and browser name.
+More details can be found with the respective web design tools used.

 What is web design?